TSL Shifts R&D Focus During the COVID-19 Pandemic

 - AnyWhere Interface Box - allows users to interface systems and achieve that key bit of functionality they require without performing any programming.

-This moves adds sustainable benefits and the addition of the virtualised GTP-V1 product, offering greater flexibility and increased rack density for more advanced installations, ease of management and life cycle.
+TSL’s virtualised control processor, the GTP-V1, provides broadcasters with greater flexibility and increased rack density for more advanced installations, ease of management and life cycle.

-- Lower power consumption and heat generation (46%), we are becoming ever more aware of efficiency savings of both power and cooling, but also the greater effects of energy consumption for a reduced carbon footprint.
+- In addition, the GTP-V1 offers lower power consumption and heat generation (a 46% reduction), to meet ever growing need for efficiency savings of both power and cooling, but also the greater effects of energy consumption for a reduced carbon footprint.

 A Focus on the Flex Control Network